hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

 <a name="nested_event_trigger"></a>The `event_trigger` block supports:

 * `trigger` -
+  Output only.
 The resource name of the Eventarc trigger.

 * `trigger_region` -
   (Optional)